-Exploring the interrelation between the financial sector and the growth of the economy has been a subject of interest to large number of researchers.
-Pasiouras & Kosmidou (2007) find that profitability of banks is dependent upon financial market structure and macroeconomic conditions.
-Bhatia et al. (2012) in their study assessed the determinants of profitability amongprivate sector banks in the country with sample size being 23.
-It was observed that among variables like spread ratio, non-interest income, operating expense ratio, and profit per employee, NPAswere particularly responsible for affecting the profitability of banks in the private sector.
+Exploring the link between the financial sector and the growth of the economy has been a subject of interest to large number of researchers.
+Pasiouras & Kosmidou (2007) find that profitability of banks is affected by financial market structure and macroeconomic conditions.
+Bhatia et al. (2012) in their study assessed the determinants of profitability of private sector banks in India, the sample size was 23 banks.
+It was observed that the among variables like spread ratio, non-interest income, operating expense ratio, and profit per employee, nonperforming assets was significant variables in affecting the profitability of banks in the private sector.

-Ganesan (2001) studied the public sector bank and concluded that banks profitability soared with a growth in GDP, and plummeted with growth in inflation rate.
+Ganesan (2001) studies the public sector bank and concluded that banks profitability respond positively to GDP growth, and negatively to inflation growth rate.

 Literature has found a strong empirical evidence for a robust financial market and economic growth.
-A stable and efficient banking sector is thereforeindispensable to surge the economic activity of a country(Debnath & Shankar, 2008).
+A stable and efficient banking sector is an essential prerequisite to surge the economic activity of a country (Debnath & Shankar, 2008).

 The success of any bank is highly dependent upon the way it manages it NPAs.
 There are a number of causes for the stark rise in NPAs over the last 20 years.
 Until 1991, the issue of NPA and its effects on declining profit and asset quality was not a prime concern in Indian banking.
-Banking was mainly centered around achieving performance objectives such as expanding branches, priority sector lending, rural sector loans, higher employment generation etc. Moreover, the accounting treatment of NPAs also failed to pictureNPA as a problem as an interest on loan has been accounted on accrual basis of accounting(Siraj & Pillai, 2012).
+Banking was mainly centered around achieving performance objectives such as expanding branches, priority sector lending, higher employment generation, rural sector loans, etc. Moreover, the accounting treatment of NPAs also failed to visualize NPA as a problem as interest on loan were accounted on accrual basis of accounting (Siraj & Pillai, 2012).

-While there are other internal and external factors that have contributed to the growth of NPAs overtime, internal factors include: a defective lending process which may violate the three principles (principles of safety, liquidity and profitability), inappropriate technology (inefficient MIS and poor market data collection leading to poor credit collection), poor credit appraisals which leads to extending loans to people who are not eligible to payback, poor debt management by the borrower, other managerial deficiencies and inefficient and irregular internal audits to keep a tab on bank activities.
+There are other internal and external factors that have contributed to the growth of NPAs overtime.
+Internal factors include: a defective lending process which may violate the three principles (principles of safety, liquidity and profitability), inappropriate technology (inefficient MIS and poor market data collection which leads to poor credit collection), poor credit appraisals which leads to extending loans to people who are not eligible to payback, poor debt management by the borrower, other managerial deficiencies and inefficient and irregular internal audits to keep a tab on bank activities.

-External factors include willful defaulters who though pay back the loans but do not do so due to malign intentions, frauds, ineffective recovery systems, natural calamities, under/untimely financing.
+External factors include willful defaulters who though are able to pay back the loans but do not do so due to malign intentions, frauds, ineffective recovery systems, natural calamities, under/untimely financing.

-Debarsh and Goyal(2012) in their study presson proper management of non-performing assets in India by using the strict asset classification norms, relying on latest technological platforms and processes which rests on effecient banking solutions, effective recovery processes and otherspecific indicators within the regulatory framework of the RBI.
+Debarsh and Goyal (2012) in their study press on proper management of non-performing assets of banks in India by way of strict asset classification norms, using latest technological platforms and processes which rests on effecient banking solutions, effective recovery processes and other specific indicators within the regulatory framework of the RBI.